 Photography Critical in Sales Process

 Guy’s sales process for his home was pretty smart!
-He was able to use the high-quality real estate photography for his listing on Property Guys and he also created a nice flyer with them as well.
+He was able to use the high-quality London photographer for his listing photos on Property Guys and he also created a nice flyer with them as well.
 Interesting enough, he had no open houses – awesome?
 YES.
 Photos are worth 1000 words, right?
 Can we say real estate photos are worth more than 1000?
 For sure! $17000 was saved in this sales process.
 I believe the real estate photography helped to add credibility to the asking price of the home.
 At $337,700 there is a perception that this home, in Old South, must be nice on the inside.
 The high-quality photography allowed a portal to the inside of it.
 Where terrible photography could have made someone quickly say “it’s not worth that,” these photos instantly justified the price.
 The new buyer also feels confident in their offer as well.
 With great photos, how can someone justify a low offer?
 I couldn’t.

 High Online Visits Due to Photography